 Thankfully, pond liners are generally simple pieces of material that are waterproof and can keep the water exactly where it needs to be.
 You put it into place after the hole has been dug and then simply pour the water in on top of it.

-Of course, there are different types of pondliner around, which is why it is such a good idea to read some reviews and see which one is likely to be best for you needs.
+Of course, there are different types of pond liner around, which is why it is such a good idea to read some reviews and see which one is likely to be best for your needs.

 This strong and flexible pond liner is ideal for smaller ponds of up 2.5m x 2.5m.
 It is UV stabilised and had a rot resistant coating to keep it in perfect shape for year after year.